 Advancing Paper and Wood Products Industry Sustainability Performance

-On behalf of the American Forest & Paper Association (AF&PA) and its members, we are proud to present our 2016 Sustainability Progress Report.
-This report marks the halfway point in our ten year journey to reach our 2020 goals.
+On behalf of the American Forest & Paper Association (AF&PA) and its members, I am proud to present our 2018 Sustainability Report.

 President and CEO

 The American Forest & Paper Association (AF&PA) serves to advance a sustainable U.S. pulp, paper, packaging, tissue and wood products manufacturing industry through fact-based public policy and marketplace advocacy.
 AF&PA member companies make products essential for everyday life from renewable and recyclable resources and are committed to continuous improvement through the industry’s sustainability initiative – Better Practices, Better Planet 2020.
-The forest products industry accounts for approximately 4 percent of the total U.S. manufacturing GDP, manufactures over $200 billion in products annually, and employs approximately 900,000 men and women.
-The industry meets a payroll of approximately $50 billion annually and is among the top 10 manufacturing sector employers in 47 states.
+The forest products industry accounts for approximately four percent of the total U.S. manufacturing GDP, manufactures over $200 billion in products annually, and employs more than 900,000 men and women.
+The industry meets a payroll of approximately $50 billion annually and is among the top 10 manufacturing sector employers in 45 states.